aery32/aery32-refguide/source/module_functions.rst

     strcpy(buf, "foo");                     /* Save string "foo" to page buffer */ flashc_save_page(FLASH_LAST_PAGE, buf); /* Write page buffer back to flash */

-You can also read and write values with different types as long as the page buffer size is 512 bytes long.
+You can also read and write values with different types as long as the page buffer size is that 512 bytes--Yes, 512 bytes per page.

 .. code-block:: c++

+    extern "C" #include <inttypes.h>

     uint16_t buf16[256];
     uint32_t buf32[128];